BELMOND PALACIO NAZARENAS

 You’ll spend time walking this historic city, enjoying the hotel’s spa, indulging in pisco tasting, cooking classes, and salsa lessons so be sure to bring some variety of clothing.
 Keep in mind Cusco is a pretty relaxed city with an upbeat vibe where most visitors are unwinding and dining out after long days trekking in the mountains.

 Located through the cloistered courtyard and around the ancient fountain lies the fabulous spa with dedicated treatment rooms and tailor-made treatments.
 After a day of touring the city, head to the Hypnôze Spa for an aromatherapy massage using Andean herbs selected by a local shaman.
 Some of the six treatment rooms have glass floors looking down to carefully preserved Inca ruins underneath.

 The on-site Senzo restaurant has a strict food-miles policy; it grows its own vegetables at an organic farm in the Sacred Valley.
 The innovative dishes are infused with local produce — think tangy salmon ceviche, purple corn chips, black quinoa salad, Andean trout and suckling pig.

 Celestielle Seen & Loved It Tip:

 Cusco is 11,000 feet above sea level, but the oxygenated suites reduce the risk of altitude sickness.
-Our favorite suites are the Colonial Arch Suites with their intricate original Inca archways leading to the spacious bedrooms.
+Our favorite suites are the Colonial Arch Suites with their intricate Incan archways leading to the spacious bedrooms.